 About

-The character 骈 originally referred to two horses harnessed side-by-side to pull a carriage.
-In its traditional form 駢, it is a phono-semantic compound: the left radical 馬 (horse) provides the meaning, while the right component 幷 (to combine) suggests the sound and the idea of pairing.
-The simplified form 骈 retains this structure with 马 and 并.
-From this literal image of paired horses, the meaning extended to denote parallel prose, a classical literary style defined by balanced, paired sentences and strict rhythmic patterns.
+骈 originally referred to a pair of horses yoked side by side to pull a carriage.
+The traditional character 駢 is a phono-semantic compound: the left radical 馬 gives the meaning 'horse', while the right component 幷 (together, side by side) indicates the sound and reinforces the sense of pairing.
+Its simplified form, 骈, uses the simplified horse radical 马 and the phonetic 并.
+From this image of a team of horses working in tandem, 骈 acquired the extended meaning of a highly stylized parallel prose that dominated classical Chinese literature, marked by balanced, paired sentences and strict rhythmic patterns.

 Etymology Hide